Skip to main content

 Communities affected by the tornadoes will likely rely on assistance from state emergency management agencies and potentially federal disaster aid programs.

-Volunteers, nonprofit organizations, and relief groups are also expected to assist families who lost homes or property during the storms.
+Volunteers, nonprofit organisations, and relief groups are also expected to assist families who lost homes or property during the storms.

 Community support often plays a critical role in helping disaster-stricken regions rebuild after major severe weather events.